Skip to main content

 Member | Established: 1923 | Member

-Founded in 1923, IPA represents more than 35,000 members and students working in industry, commerce, government, academia and professional practice.
+Founded in 1923, the Institute of Public Accountants (IPA) represents more than 35,000 members and students working in industry, commerce, government, academia, and professional practice.
 The IPA supports and advocates for its members and the profession, especially those operating in the small and medium-sized entities sector of the economy.

 View Country/Jurisdiction Profile